-A good faith estimate of the transactional costs likely to be incurred by individuals and entities required to comply with the requirements of the rule
+5.0 A good faith estimate of the transactional costs likely to be incurred by individuals and entities required to comply with the requirements of the ordinance

 The District will provide Infrastructure and related services to the proposed expansion area in the District, as outlined in Table 1 below.
-The District will fund, own, operate and maintain the stormwater management system and roadway improvements.
-The
+The District will fund the water distribution system, wastewater collection system, and public roadway improvements.